Dhghomon/easy_rust/README.md

 Here is another reason for the different sizes: `usize` is the size that Rust uses for *indexing*.
 (Indexing means "which item is first", "which item is second", etc.) `usize` is the best size for indexing because:

 - An index can't be negative, so it needs to be a number with a u
-- It should be big, because sometimes you need to index many things,
+- It should be big, because sometimes you need to index many things, but
-- But it can't be a u64 because 32-bit computers can't use that.
+- It can't be a u64 because 32-bit computers can't use that.

 So Rust uses `usize` so that your computer can get the biggest number for indexing that it can read.